 Two hours turned into three hours, and then four hours, and at this point I began to suspect the worst.
 What if their altitude sickness had caused them to lose their balance and fall off one of the steep sections of the Narrows or Trough?
 What if they’d been struck by lightning?
 I called 911 and was transferred to a ranger at a different ranger station in Rocky Mountain National Park.
 I told him the situation, and he said to wait one more hour and if they still hadn’t arrived then to call 911 again.
 Of the few hikers who had returned to the trailhead after us, none said they had seen anyone matching the description I gave them of David and Manson.
 Most of the hikers who were coming down after us were at Chasm Lake during the storm, and had not gone up to the Keyhole at all.
 Just when I was about to call the ranger again, David and Manson showed up at around 10 pm, looking completely exhausted.
 Manson was badly dehydrated, but I was relieved that they were all in one piece.
 Apparently, the group of 4 they were with at the top had hiked up from Bear Lake, so after waiting out the storm with David and Manson somewhere in between the Keyhole and the Trough, they split up and took a different path down.
 Thankful to be back at the car safely, we drove to the nearest gas station to get Manson some liquids and some food for the rest of us, and then continued on back to Boulder.

 Longs Peak was a more epic climb than I wanted it to be, but it taught me several important lessons; and two in particular.
-First: Being off of a Colorado 14er summit by noon isn’t just good advice, it’s a requirement.
+First: Being off of a Colorado 14er summit by noon is sound advice that should not be taken lightly.
 I hope I never have to go through a lightning storm like that ever again.
 Second: Hike/Climb with people around the same skill and fitness level.
 The people I hiked with weren’t ready for Longs Peak.
 As a result I felt frustrated for much of the hike, and when the storm came all of us were put at risk.
 It also caused us to split up, which wasn’t a good idea either.
 A lot of what happened was my fault as well for not giving the others a better idea of the potential dangers to expect.